the-catman/objectab/.github/README.md

 ```

-But how do we store objects?
+* However, how do we store objects?

 # Functions: storeData/getData

-The most important functions in this library, which enables us to store objects.
+* The most important functions in this library, which enables us to store objects.

-When a value is passed to storeData to encode, the first thing we have to do is check what type of data it is.
+    * When a value is passed to storeData to encode, the first thing we have to do is check what type of data it is.
 Is it an integer, a string, an object?

-Then, according to the data type, we append a byte.
+    * Then, according to the data type, we append a byte.
 This byte tells the reader what data type it is (so it knows how to process the data).

 Currently supported data types are:

 # storeData: String

-When a storeData encounters a string, it checks whether or not `OAB_WRITER_STORE_STRING_AS_NT` is true.
+* When a storeData encounters a string, it checks whether or not [`OAB_WRITER_STORE_STRING_AS_NT`](#writer-constructor) is true.

-If it is, storeData appends `0` to the buffer and then calls `Writer.string`.
+    * If it is, storeData appends `0` to the buffer and then calls `Writer.string`.

-Otherwise, storeData appends `9` to the buffer and then calls `Writer.stringLN`.
+    * Otherwise, storeData appends `9` to the buffer and then calls `Writer.stringLN`.

 ```js
 const { Reader, Writer } = require("objectab");